Eligibility (ss 7, 23, 43 Social Security Act 1991 (Cth))

 - refunds from Medicare or health insurance funds.

 A list of exempt income is in subsection 8(8) of the SS Act.
-A periodical payment (e.g. a gift or allowance from a parent, child, brother or sister) is also exempt.
+A lotter win or a one-off gift are exempt.
+However, a periodical payment by way of a gift or allowance is generally not exempt.

-Income is defined as gross income without any reduction (s 1072) except where a person carries on a business when expenses involved in gaining that income may be deducted (ss 1074, 1075).
+Income is defined as gross income without any reduction (s 1072) except where a person carries on a business when expenses involved in gaining that income may be deducted (ss 1074, 1075 SS Act).

-Deeming rules apply to income from ‘financial investments’ (s 9), regardless of the actual income earned, unless a deeming exemption is obtained.
-Some financial investments may be exempt by the relevant government minister (s 1084).
+Deeming rules apply to income from ‘financial investments’ (s 9 SS Act), regardless of the actual income earned, unless a deeming exemption is obtained.
+Some financial investments may be exempt by the relevant government minister (s 1084 SS Act).

 The deeming rates and thresholds change periodically.
 Check with Centrelink for current rates.